 The Stopper Nuts by Black Diamond have a unique transverse taper that allows them to be placed securely in bottlenecks, flares and shallow seams.
 Rounded corners ensure easy cleaning.
 Sizes 1, 2 and 3 have straight sides for maximum contact with the rock.
 Galvanized steel cable.

-DECENT FEATURES of the Black Diamond Stopper Nuts
+FEATURES of the Black Diamond Stopper Nuts

 Durable aluminum heads and steel cables